Understanding Print Settings When Ordering Parts: FDM and Resin parts

 100 microns (0.1mm) - Available for selected materials only

-Downside of smaller layer height is the significantly increased print time and cost as the printer has to print double the number of layers.
+- The downside of a smaller layer height is the significantly increased print time and cost, as the printer has to print double the number of layers.

 2. Infill: How Strong Do You Need It?